Enterprise Workflow Automation: The Future of Intelligent Enterprise Operations

 Risk, Compliance, and Governance in Automated Enterprises

 Automation at scale is not only about speed or efficiency.
 It introduces new layers of complexity that must be handled with deliberate design.
-The three areas that decide whether automation becomes an advantage or a liability are risk, compliance, and governance.
-Each comes with its own pitfalls and requires a distinct approach to resolution.

 1. Risk in Automated Enterprises